Skip to main content

 Portfolio Rebalancing

-There are two main rebalancing approaches: calendar-based (rebalancing at fixed intervals like quarterly or annually) and threshold-based (rebalancing when any asset class drifts beyond a set percentage, like 5%, from its target).
-Threshold-based rebalancing is more responsive to market moves but requires more monitoring.
+There are two main approaches: calendar-based (rebalancing at set intervals—quarterly, annually) and threshold-based (rebalancing whenever any asset class drifts more than a set percentage, like 5%, from its target).
+Threshold-based is more responsive but requires more monitoring.

-Rebalancing has a counterintuitive benefit: it forces you to systematically "buy low, sell high."
-When stocks surge and become overweighted, rebalancing sells some stocks (high) and buys bonds (low).
-When stocks crash and become underweighted, rebalancing buys stocks (low) and sells bonds (high).
+Here's the surprising bonus: rebalancing forces you to systematically "buy low, sell high."
+When stocks surge and become overweight, you sell some (high) and buy bonds (low).
+When stocks crash and become underweight, you buy stocks (low) and sell bonds (high).
+It's disciplined contrarianism baked into your process.

-Tax-efficient rebalancing is important in taxable accounts.
-Strategies include using new contributions to buy underweighted assets, rebalancing primarily within tax-advantaged accounts (IRAs, 401ks), using dividends and distributions to rebalance, and only selling lots with losses or minimal gains.
+In taxable accounts, tax-efficient rebalancing matters.
+Some strategies: direct new contributions toward underweight assets, do most rebalancing inside tax-advantaged accounts (IRAs, 401ks), use dividends and distributions to rebalance, and when you do sell, prioritize lots with losses or minimal gains.

 Frequently Asked Questions